sedwardsmarsh/resume-typst/resume.typ

 Morgan Hill, CA\
 Jan 2023 -- Present\

-- Developing Android OS, Arduino, STM32, Tkinter UIs for testing hardware.
+- Reduced hardware test setup time by 50% through custom UI development using Arduino and Tkinter.
-- Developed an API for a 3-axis linear stage robot.
+- Developed an API for a 3-axis linear stage robot, enabling calibration accuracy to 5μm.
-- Developed a CLI waveform validation tool.
+- Accelerated waveform validation workflow by 100% with a custom CLI tool for automated analysis.
+- Delivered 5+ proof-of-concept prototypes in a multifunctional team adapting to client requirements.
 - Contributed to open source projects for ultrasound technology.
-- Working in a multifunctional team developing proof-of-concept applications.
+- Enhanced user feedback by adding audio notifications to a prototype medical device.
-- Adapting to client expectations to deliver products in a timely manner.
+// - Delivered products in a timely manner by adapting to client expectations.

 \